 - a.
-The signed consent form (ETA-653) serves as authorization for basic, routine health care and shall be placed in the student health record by the time a student arrives on center.
+The signed consent form (ETA-653) serves as authorization for basic routine health care and shall be placed in the student health record by the time a student arrives on center.
 Additionally, each student shall have a signed Informed Consent to Receive Mental Health and Wellness Treatment form in the student health record by the time the student arrives on center. - b.
 Each time a student requires services other than those covered under the blanket consent signed on admission, written consent shall be obtained from the student or parent/legal guardian. - c.
-In emergency situations, the center director may make an exception to the requirement for consent when a student who has reached the age of majority cannot give consent or a parent/guardian of a student under the age of majority cannot be contacted.
+In emergency situations, the center director may make an exception to the requirement for consent when a student who has reached the age of maturity cannot give consent or a parent/guardian of a student under the age of maturity cannot be contacted.
 This shall be documented in the student's health record.

-May 3, 2004

-R3.
-Basic Health Services Provided by Job Corps Centers
+- R3.
+Basic Health Services Provided by Job Corps Centers - a.

-- a.
 Center operators are responsible for providing and paying for basic health care as detailed in Exhibit 6-4 (Job Corps Basic Health Care Responsibilities). - b.
-Job Corps shall not pay for any health-related costs incurred by a student while on leave or pass unless previously authorized by the center director upon recommendation of a center health professional. - R4.
-Major Medical Reimbursement (Refer to PRH 5.7, R6).
+Job Corps shall not pay for any health-related costs incurred by a student while on leave or pass unless previously authorized by the Center Director upon recommendation of a center health professional. - R4.
+Health and Medical Costs Exceeding Basic Health Services Provided by Job Corps Centers - a.
+Centers should assist students in seeking third-party health insurance coverage that will be available should the student have medical needs or costs beyond the basic health services provided by the center. - b.
+If a student is determined to have a pre-existing or acquired health condition that significantly interferes with or precludes further training in Job Corps, or if a student is determined to have a health problem that is complicated to manage or for which necessary treatment will be unusually costly, the center must follow medical separation procedures (PRH 6.12, R11 and PRH 6.4, R4(c)(5)) and determine whether referral to the Office of Workers' Compensation Program (OWCP) is required (PRH 6.12, R8). - R5.

-R5.
 Professional Standards of Care